OlexaLe/ReactorNet/README.md

 ## Use manual
 #### Create Store
 Store is a POCO.
-It might be class or even something as simple as string.
+It might be a class or even something as simple as a string.

 #### Create Trigger(s)
 Trigger is a class or a struct that conforms to ```IReactorTrigger``` interface, like: